What Should I Do If I Have a Title Defect?

 Can You Fix Serious Title Problems?

-Most title defects have solutions, though the complexity and timeline vary depending on the specific issue.
-Common remedies include the following.
+Most title defects have solutions, though the complexity and timeline vary by issue.
+Common remedies include the following:

 Quitclaim Deeds for Ownership Claims